vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 # Edit the config file as per your enviroment
 # Path to config file: vmware-blockchain-samples/vmbc-ethereum/permissioning/sample-dapps/authentication/ethersjs-dapp/config.json

-# If using an internal CA based Auth Server export NODE_EXTRA_CA_CERTS to ca certificate of Auth Server otherwise ignore the variable
+# If using an internal CA based Auth Server, create a bundle of the auth certificate and the ethrpc-ca.crt as follows
+cat ../../../../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/artifacts-for-dapps/auth-server.crt ../../../../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/artifacts-for-dapps/ethrpc-ca.crt > ca-bundle.crt

+# Add the above created bundle to NODE_EXTRA_CA_CERTS
-export NODE_EXTRA_CA_CERTS=../../../../vmbc-deployment/vmbc-sample-deployments/authentication-and-authorization/artifacts-for-dapps/auth-server.crt
+export NODE_EXTRA_CA_CERTS=./ca-bundle.crt

 # Run the sample dApp
 node sample-dapp.js